zestyai/engineering-test-backend/README.md

 ```

 ##### Response
-JSON array with objects containing at least the following fields (you may include more if you think they be helpful)
+JSON array with objects containing at least the following fields (you may include more if you think they would be helpful)
 - `property_id` | ID of property object
 - `distance_m` | actual distance from input `distance`